-Local school districts in areas with new residential development have the option of raising funds for new construction using Mello-Roos assessments and developer fees.13 This approach is less feasible an option for districts in "built out" communities that must rely primarily on GO bonds.
+Local school districts' options for financing school facilities are more limited.
+Local school districts in areas with new residential development have the option of raising funds for new construction using Mello-Roos assessments and developer fees.14 This approach is less feasible for districts in "built out" communities that must rely primarily on GO bonds.
+However, Proposition 1A's restrictions on the use of developer fees may make it more difficult for districts to recover the cost of facilities needed by new development, thereby increasing growing communities' reliance on bonds.